linrunner/tlp-doc/installation/ubuntu.rst

 .. note::

    TLP and ThinkPad-related packages below are available via the official Ubuntu repository.
-Nevertheless it is recommended to use the PPA to stay with the latest TLP version.
+Nevertheless it is recommended to use the `TLP PPA`_ to stay with the latest TLP version.

 Package Installation